samply/bridgehead/README.md

 > NOTE: If you are part of the CCP-IT we will provide you another link for the configuration.

 Next, you need to configure a set of variables, specific for your site with not so high security concerns.
-You can visit the configuration template at [GitHub](https://github.com/samply/bridgehead-config).
-You can download the repositories contents and add them to the "bridgehead" directory.
+You can clone the configuration template at [GitHub](https://github.com/samply/bridgehead-config).
+The confiugration of the bridgehead should be located in /etc/bridghead.

 ``` shell
 sudo git clone https://github.com/samply/bridgehead-config.git /etc/bridgehead;
 ```

+After cloning or forking the repository you need to add value to the template.
+If you are a part of the CCP-IT you will get an already filled out config repo.

 ### Testing your bridgehead

+We recomend to run first with the start and stop script.
+If you have trouble starting the bridghead have a look at the troubleshooting section.

 Now you ready to run a bridgehead instance.
+The bridgehead scripts checks if your configuration is correct.
 To check if everything works, execute the following:
 ``` shell
 /srv/docker/bridgehead/bridgehead start <Project>
 ```

-You should now be able to access the landing page on your system, e.g "https://<your-host>/"
+You should now be able to access the landing page on your system, e.g "https://<your-host>/".

 To shutdown the bridgehead just run.
 ``` shell
 /srv/docker/bridgehead/bridgehead stop <Project>
 ```

-We recomend to run first with the start and stop script and if aviable run the systemd service, which also enables automatic updates and more.
-If you have trouble starting the bridghead have a look at the troubleshooting section.

 ### Systemd service configuration